A Beginner’s Guide to Homeschool Programs (Curriculum Options)

 A: Yes, homeschooled students can attend college.

-Many colleges and universities have admission processes specifically designed for homeschoolers, which may include submission of portfolios, standardized test scores, and interviews.
+Many colleges and universities have admission processes specifically designed for homeschoolers.
+These processes may include portfolio submissions, standardized test scores, and interviews.

 Q: How do homeschoolers meet academic requirements and standards?